GoogleChrome/web.dev/src/site/content/en/learn/css/box-model/index.md

   user: 'web-dot-dev',
   id: 'abpoMBL'
 } %}
-  <figcaption>Notice that when the box is using extrinsic sizing,
+  <figcaption class="w-figcaption">Notice that when the box is using extrinsic sizing,
   there's a limit of how much content you can add before it overflows out of the box's bounds.
   This makes the word, "awesome", overflow.</figcaption>
 </figure>